dominic277/LAT-computational-model/README.md

 # LAT-computational-model
 # Project deadline: submission by 15 August.
 So work completed by 7-15 July, for adequate time to write-up thoroughly.
-# Project aim: Create a coherent model implementing Zolnek et al (2026)'s "Layer 6b theory of attention", which recapitulates the key elements and predictions of the theory, in a five-stage architecture
+# Project aim: Create a coherent model implementing Zolnik et al (2025)'s "Layer 6b theory of attention", which recapitulates the key elements and predictions of the theory, in a five-stage architecture
 # Stage 1: minimal dynamical-systems model – single loop: neural populations and external inputs, connectivity structure, population rate equations, and synaptic dynamics
-# S1 target behaviours x3:
+# S1 target behaviours x4:
 # S1.1: Triggering attention in a loop - can transient non-pyramidal L6b activation switch a previously inactive loop into the active state?
 Protocol - low baseline $A_i$ lifting to adequate $A_i$, and briefly applying top-down $B_i^np$ pulse to loop $i$.
 Desired outcomes - $L_i$ and $H_i$ transition from quiescent to active; they remain active only if $B_i^p$ also becomes engaged
 # S1.2: Sustained attention - does an activated loop remain active only while corresponding L6b pyramidal drive remains active?
 Protocol - active loop $i$, hold $P_i$ and $A$ high, then remove P_i or reduce A. Desired outcomes - with intact B_i^p, L_i <-> H_i activity (CTC loop) stays stable.
 Once B_i^p falls, CTC depression causes rapid collapse.
+# S1.3: Switching off/on – can the model rapidly disengage the loop and then re-engage it?
+Protocol – activate loop 1, then withdraw top-down input to loop 1.
+Then re-apply the top-down input, and then a triggering $B_i^np$ pulse to loop 1.
+Desired outcome – loop 1 collapses quickly.
+It then re-activates only once top-down input + triggering pulse are both applied.
-# S1.3: State dependence - does arousal gating matter (implementing orexin/arousal system excitability)?
-Protocol: run same triggering inputs as in S1, but in SNN model and under different $A$ levels.
+# S1.4: State dependence - does arousal gating matter (implementing orexin/arousal system excitability)?
+Protocol: run same triggering inputs as in S1.1, but under different $A$ levels (low, moderate, high).
 Desired outcome: under low $A$, top-down input fails to recruit L6b robustly.
 Under moderate/high $A$ topdown input successfully recruits L6b and stabilises a loop.
 # Stage 2: multiple competing loops - each loop corresponds to a 'feature' and is treated as a labeled attractor.
 Competition via mutual inhibition between loop-level activation variables
 # S2 target behaviour x1: Switching - can the model rapidly disengage one loop and engage another (attractor competition model)?
 Protocol - activate loop 1, then withdraw to-down input to loop 1 simultaneously providing to-down input and B_i^np pulse to loop 2.
 Desired outcomes - loop 1 collapses quickly and loop 2 rises quickly, with brief overlap (brevity of overlap is critical to theory's core claim about fast attentional flexibility)
 # Stage 3 - Stage 5: unlikely to get this far, given my project deadline.